 Cryosurgery (also called cryotherapy) is the use of extreme cold produced by liquid nitrogen (or argon gas) to destroy abnormal tissue.
 We have most modern cryo equipment to treat erosion and chronic vaginal discharge.

 An endometrial biopsy is a procedure performed to obtain a small tissue sample from the lining of the uterus, called the endometrium.
 After the biopsy, the endometrial tissue is examined under a microscope to identify the presence of abnormal cells, or the effects of hormones on the endometrium.

 Cryotherapy involves freezing the wart using liquid nitrogen and is usually recommended to treat multiple small warts, particularly those that develop on or near, the vulva.

 During cryotherapy treatment, you will experience a mild to moderate burning sensation.

 Once the treatment has finished you may develop skin irritation, blistering and pain at the site of the wart.
 Your skin will take between one and three weeks to heal.

 We aim to provide intimate laser rejuvenation services meant for the women including urinary stress incontinence and post-menopausal symptoms.

 Insertion & removal of Intrauterine contraceptive devices

 An intrauterine device (IUD or coil) is a small contraceptive device, often ‘T’-shaped, often containing either copper or levonorgestrel, which is inserted into the uterus.
-They are one form of long-acting reversible contraception which is the most effective types of reversible birth control.
+They are one form of long-acting reversible contraception.

 We are specialized in prenatal screening, Noninvasive prenatal testing, assessment of fetal growth and wellbeing, morphology scans and fetal Doppler studies and abnormalities.